BillyKalfus/acadia/README.md

-# The Acadia Quantum Control System
+# The Acadia Microwave Instrument

 William Kalfus and Jacob Curtis